Syed-kashif-xli/law-genie/assets/legal/refund_policy.md

 - Upon cancellation, you will continue to have access to the premium features until the end of your current billing period.

 ## 2. Refund Eligibility
-- Refunds are generally not provided for partially used subscription periods.
+- All purchases are final.
+We do not provide refunds for any subscription or service.
-- In exceptional cases, such as technical failures that prevent access to the service for more than 48 hours, a pro-rata refund may be considered.
-- Refund requests must be submitted within 7 days of the transaction.
+- Please ensure you review the features and plans carefully before making a purchase.

 ## 3. Refund Process
 - To request a refund, please email support@lawgenie.co.in with your transaction ID and the reason for the request.